pmiguelpinto90/ShiftDisplay/README.md

 ### Constructors

 * __ShiftDisplay()__
-  * ShiftDisplay led(displayType, displayLength)
+  * ShiftDisplay led(displayType, displaySize)
-  * ShiftDisplay led(latchPin, clockPin, dataPin, displayType, displayLength)
+  * ShiftDisplay led(latchPin, clockPin, dataPin, displayType, displaySize)

   Creates ShiftDisplay object, initializes the library with the interface pins, and sets up with the display properties.